CN 11-5366/S ISSN 1673-1530

 城市绿色空间改善老年人睡眠质量的多学科证据综述

-A Review of Multidisciplinary Evidence on Urban Green Space’s Role in Enhancing Sleep Quality in Older Adults
+A Review of Multidisciplinary Evidence on the Role of Urban Green Space in Improving the Sleep Quality of the Elderly

 • 摘要: